Martin Rennie (footballer): Return to Montrose

 On 5 October 2020, it was announced that Rennie had returned to his old club Montrose on transfer deadline day.
 He made his first appearance since returning to the club 2 days later in a Scottish League Cup game with Scottish Premiership side Ross County, with Rennie missing a penalty in the shootout as Montrose lost after coming from 3–0 down to take the game to penalties.
 Rennie ended a streak of 30 appearances without a goal on 4 May 2021 when he opened the scoring in a 3–2 win over Partick Thistle for his first goal since December 2019.
 Rennie struggled with injury the following season but made his comeback in Montrose's 6-4 play-off final defeat; with Rennie scoring a goal in extra-time.

 Rennie, in search of game time was sent out on loan to Berwick Rangers but was quickly recalled during parent club's Montrose injury crisis.
 On his first game back he scored in a 3–0 victory over Kelty Hearts.
 He was then sent out on loan to Open Goal Broomhill.

 On 17 January 2023, Rennie was released by Montrose.

 Clyde

 On 18 January 2023, Rennie signed an 18-month contract with Scottish League One club Clyde.

 Forfar Athletic

-On 27 May 2025, Rennie signed a pre-contract agreement with Scottish League Two club Forfar Athletic for a one-year deal.
+On 27 May 2025, Rennie signed a pre-contract agreement with Scottish League Two club Forfar Athletic on an initial one-year deal.